The oriented graph of multi-graftings in the Fuchsian case: Fuchsian case: construction of graftable curves

-Associated to $(\alpha,\beta,T)$ we produce a new isotopy class of a multi-curve $\gamma$ in the hyperbolic surface $S_u$ in the following way: at each point of intersection $p\in\alpha_i\cap\beta_j$ choose a disc $D_p$ centered at $p$.
+Given the data $(\alpha,\beta,T)$ as in~\S\ref{ss:construction}, we produce a new isotopy class of a multi-curve $\gamma$ in the hyperbolic surface $S_u$ in the following way: at each point of intersection $p\in\alpha_i\cap\beta_j$ choose a disc $D_p$ centered at $p$.
 After an isotopy we can suppose that this disc is parametrized by an orientation preserving map of the unit disc in the plane to $S_u$ and the image of $\alpha_i$ corresponds to the horizontal axis and that of $\beta_j$ to the vertical axis.